ukade/CS467EscapeGame/README.md

 8/6: Removed unused scripts, changed the collider type on the tree in Room 3 based on Larisa's testing/recommendation, updated citations and added a citation based on professor's instruction.

+8/7: Added a WebGL source I was looking at. - Nick

 --------------------------------------------------
 Sources Cited: